Dr. Jennifer Simpson has accepted the new position of Dean of the Graduate School at University of the Cumberlands.

 The University of the Cumberlands Graduate School hopes to link together all graduate programs in a more efficient and student-friendly manner.
 For example, its new Writing Center will offer students guidance and content-specific workshops to help them strengthen their skills in all disciplines.
 The School will also provide structure and support for student and faculty research.

 Simpson previously led the Leadership Program at Cumberlands.
 She earned her bachelor’s degree in psychology from Cumberlands before completing a master’s degree in special education and a Rank 1 Certificate in Education from Union College.
 She completed her Doctor of Education degree from Cumberlands in 2012.
-For years, Simpson has been active in the world of education, having taught at the middle and high school levels and contributed at the national and international level in numerous ways.
+For years, Simpson has been active in the world of education, having taught at the middle and high school levels and contributed at the national and international levels in numerous ways.

 The University is currently screening applicants for new supporting staff positions in the Writing Center as well as in research design and statistics positions.